open-eid/SiVa/docs/siva3/appendix/test_cases.md

   * Title: JSON structure has all elements (Bdoc indeterminate status)
   * Expected Result: All required elements are present according to BdocDocSimpleReportSchema.json
   * File: SS-4_teadmataCA.4.asice

+  **Attention!
+This test is disabled: needs investigation why the signature is determined as XAdES_BASELINE_T not as XAdES_BASELINE_LT_TM

 **TestCaseID: Bdoc-ValidationReportVerification-8**